doamatto/yamh/README.md

     - **If you are using the `-f` option**, it will default to saving in the same directory as the Markdown file.

 ### in Dart and Flutter
-This has not been implemented yet.
+**Note:** Support for Flutter has not been added yet.
 When it is, this will be updated to show the relevant documentation.

+There are two core functions you can use:
+- `yamh_str(<string>, [output])`&mdash; Converts a string of Markdown to HTML.
+You can omit the `[output]` with `null`, and have it be returned for using in a promise (see the example in `example/example.dart`).
+- `yamh_file(<file>, [output])`&mdash; Converts a Markdown file to a HTML file.
+You can omit the `[output]` with `null`, and have the file be saved to the same directory as the Markdown file.
+Otherwise, you can specify where you want the file to be saved.

+You can see a working example in both `example/example.dart`, as well as `test/test.dart`.
+You can read the full API reference [here](https://pub.dev/documentation/yamh/latest/).

 ### in Node/NPM
 This has not been implemented yet.
 When it is, this will be updated to show the relevant documentation.
 It may also never happen, due to a lack of knowledge.